This article is also available in: German

 In this sense, it can be a really big illusion, and suicide is a “white flag” give-up action.

 “If you love your life, ending it would be paradoxical.
 If you hate your life, ending it would be even more paradoxical.”

 Let us talk about five direct strategies that help in case of depression.

 Before that, I have one important suggestion.

 Getting medical help can support you in very dark times, so I do not recommend that you just skip seeing a professional.
 However, in the long-term it is very important to think about further strategies than only going to a professional who treats mental health problems, because you can only solve them yourself.

 Medical help can be good for a short time, however working on yourself to release your unprocessed experiences from your past is crucial!

 So, can depression kill you?
 Not if you apply the following five strategies that will help boost your current self-love state.

-Set short-term goals for the next day and the next week.
-Also set mid-term goals that you want to reach within six to twelve months.
+Set short-term goals for the next hours, day and maximum the next weeks.
+Also talk about mid-term goals that you have already achieved within the last six to twelve months.
 For now, do not bother about long-term goals.
 It really does not matter for now which level of happiness will you reach within three to ten years.

 For example: Find a great reason for a mindful smile every day and your weekly goal could be to automatically integrate your mindfulness smile into your day.

 At the same time, integrating two to three of the five strategies can also be considered as a great goal to achieve.

 Influence your mental state directly before sleep and after waking up, because this will have the strongest effect!

 I recommend meditating in these phases because there is just no excuse not to do it.
 Also, smart affirmations, like, “Every day, in every aspect, I am happier,” or “Every day, in every aspect, I automatically transform my pain into happiness,” can work like a miracle.